makersacademy/chitter-challenge/READEME2.md

 Completed 3 of the 4 user stories.
 The user can send a peep that will show on the chitter page.
 The chitter messages are shown in a non chronological order and they show the time and date that they were posted.

-If I had enough time I would implement the user sign up user story.
+If I had enough time I would implement the user sign up user story, and have the choice to sign out.